jeffbaumes/microtensor/README.md

 ## Features and discoveries

+No dependencies other than one MKL call I was toying with for efficiency.

 As I went along, I discovered this ended up in some ways a reimplementation of the CPU backend of the pytorch ATEN library with added back propagation, since I was mostly trying to follow pytorch/numpy API.
 But I didn't look at the ATEN implementation to write this.